fxpio/foxy/Resources/doc/faqs.md

-Now, Bower has been depreciated, NPM has a true lock file (since 5.x), as well as the possibility of using the private repositories, Yarn arrived with his big performances, and more and more javascript library requires a compilation because they use Babel, Typescript, SCSS, Less, etc...
+Now, Bower has been depreciated, NPM has a true lock file (since 5.x), as well as the possibility of using the private repositories, Yarn arrived with his big performances, and more and more javascript library requires a compilation because they use Babel, Typescript, Sass, Less, etc...

 Nodejs filling its gaps, and becoming more and more required, a plugin could finally perform the reverse operation, retaining the benefits of Fxp Composer Asset Plugin and NPM.
 So, conversely, Foxy creates package mocks for NPM